 However, for this to hold true, it is important that you understand how to raise a chinchilla correctly and what exactly this entails.

-First and foremost, it comes down to ensuring that you are providing a great home for your chinchilla, which starts with providing your chinchilla one of the best chinchilla cages.
+First and foremost, it comes down to ensuring that you are providing a great home for your chinchilla, which starts with providing your pet one of the best chinchilla cages.

 I want to touch on that topic next.

-To ensure that your chinchilla is being provided for in the best manner, you need to purchase an awesome chinchilla cage.
+To ensure that you provide for your chinchilla in the best manner, you need to purchase an awesome chinchilla cage.

+Do not worry.
 It is a one-time purchase that happens at the beginning of the process, and then it is over.
 If you buy a great cage from the start, there will be no need to upgrade to a better one later.

-I highly recommend chinchilla cages that are large and have plenty of space that you can utilize for ledges, tunnels, and other interactive necessities.
+I highly recommend chinchilla cages that are large and have plenty of space that you can use for ledges, tunnels, and other interactive necessities.

-Put simply, if you want to adopt a chinchilla, you need to be planning on providing a great cage.
+Put simply, if you want to adopt a chinchilla, you need to plan on providing a great cage.
 I highly recommend the Critter Nation 2 Dual Level Cage.

-In addition to providing a great chinchilla cage, you have another extremely important factor that you need to consider, and you need to provide.
+In addition to providing a great chinchilla cage, you have another extremely important factor that you need to consider.

-You need to be providing some form of socialization for your chinchilla.
+You need to be provide some form of socialization for your chinchilla.
 And it should happen every day.

 In a perfect world, this means that you are going to interact and do things with your chinchilla every day, even if it is just something small.

-Sometimes this will be for a few minutes, and sometimes you will be able to provide 30-60 minutes for your chinchilla to be out of the cage and spend time with you.
+In fact, sometimes this will be for a few minutes, and sometimes you will be able to provide 30 to 60 minutes for your chinchilla to be out of the cage and spend time with you.

 The exact duration is not nearly as important as the effort.